panteLx/easynews-plus-plus/README.md

 ### What is Easynews?

 Easynews is a premium Usenet provider that offers a web-based Usenet browser.
 It allows you to search, preview, and download files from Usenet newsgroups without the need for a newsreader.
 Easynews is known for its user-friendly interface and fast download speeds.
 The Easynews addon for Stremio provides access to Easynews content directly within the Stremio app.
 You can search for and stream movies, TV shows, and other media files from Easynews using the addon.
 In a way it can serve as an alternative to debrid services (Real-Debrid, Premiumize, AllDebrid etc.).
 An Easynews account with an active subscription is required to use the addon.

+### Why not extend the existing Easynews+ addon?

+The auth implementation on the existing Easynews+ addon is fine for streamio so there is no need to update that addon.
+The only difference between both addons is the different auth implementation (No basic auth header auth).
+My fork is only usefull for Omni or Vidi instances because they didnt support basic auth headers (yet).

 ### Why not extend the existing Easynews addon?